-NAME OF COURSE: Student Aide

-PREREQUISITE: grades 10-12
+NAME OF COURSE: Student Aide LENGTH OF CLASS: one semester PREREQUISITE: grades 10-12

 The Student Aide program is offered for tenth, eleventh and twelfth grade students who are interested in exploring certain areas of the high school operation; for example, office worker, library assistant, or teacher assistant.
 Any student wishing to be a student aide must have: (1) administrative approval; (2) teacher approval; AND (3) be in good standing during the previous semester.
 This includes having no serious disciplinary referrals and an allowable amount of absences and tardies.